An introduction to mental health terminology

 ADHD

 ADHD stands for attention deficit hyperactivity disorder.
-Symptoms of ADHD in childhood can include hyperactivity, issues with impulse control, and difficulty paying attention.
-In adulthood, it can affect organisational skills and concentration in work or education.
+Symptoms of ADHD in childhood can include hyperactivity, difficulties with impulse control, and trouble maintaining attention and focus.
+In adulthood, ADHD can affect organisational skills and concentration in work or education.
 ADHD can also impact relationships and self-esteem.
-ADHD can be managed in a variety of different ways, including but not always involving medication.
+ADHD can be managed in a variety of different ways, including talk therapies, medication, and a combination of both.

 Body dysmorphic disorder (BDD), or body dysmorphia, is a mental health condition where a person spends a lot of time each day worrying about ‘flaws’ in their appearance.
 These perceived flaws are often unnoticeable to others.
 People with BDD may repeatedly inspect their ‘flaws’ or take many steps to try and hide them or cover them up.
 Having BDD does not mean you’re vain or self-obsessed.
 People of any age can have BDD, but it’s most common in young people and affects all genders.